 NAUDE, Benjamin.
 1234.
 Private KEH.
 Enlisted 18/08/1915.
 Discharged 6/09/1918 as physically unfit.
 Awarded Silver War Badge 8289.
 Born 1886.
 Lived post-war in Pretoria, South Africa and re-enlisted in the South African army.
 Entitled to British War and Victory Medals.

 NAYLOR, Benjamin Birchall.
 168. Private.
 'B' Squadron.
-Born in Litherland, Lancashire and enlisted in Liverpool.
+Enlisted in Liverpool and entered France 22/04/1915.
 Died of a self-inflicted wound 19/06/17 aged 26.
 Born in Litherland, Lancashire the son of Benjamin Shepherd Naylor and the late Caroline Naylor of Grasmere, Blundellsands, Liverpool.
 Buried in BOULOGNE EASTERN CEMETERY, FRANCE.
 Commemorated on Hightown Club WW1 Roll Of Honour, Hightown and Blundellsands Wesleyan Sunday School Plaque, Liverpool, Merseyside.
 Entitled to 1914/15 Star trio.
 Photograph of gravestone shown courtesy of "Remembering The Dead Of World War 1".
 His younger brother Serjeant James William Naylor, 252 also served with KEH.